yongdd/langevin-fts/README.md

 * * *
   You can specify your C++ compiler with the following command. (`icpc` is recommened if available)
   `cmake ../  -DCMAKE_CXX_COMPILER=[Your CXX Compiler, e.g. "icpc", "g++"]`
+* * *
+  If you want to remove all installations :cry:, type following commands.

+   `conda deactivate`
+   `conda env remove -n envlfts`

 # User Guide
 + This is not an application but a library for SCFT and L-FTS, and you need to write your own program using Python language.
 It requires a little programming, but this approach provides flexibility and you can easily customize your applications.
 + **A few basic SCFT and L-FTS implementations are provided in `examples` folder.
 Please start from those scripts: scft/Gyroid.py, fts/DiscreteGyroidPhase.py, fts/GaussianLamellar.py**